timvideos/hdmi2usb.tv/_posts/2018-02-26-gsoc-announcement.md

 # Become a GSoC student 2018!

-Stefan Wallentowitz posted this on https://fossi-foundation.org/2018/02/12/gsoc – It applies to us too, we can’t say it any better, so here it is.
+Stefan Wallentowitz posted this on [FOSSi Foundation Blog](https://fossi-foundation.org/2018/02/12/gsoc) – It applies to us too, we can’t say it any better, so here it is.

 <blockquote>